lauris/awesome-scala/README.md

 * [Scalaxb](https://github.com/eed3si9n/scalaxb) - An XML data-binding tool for Scala that supports W3C XML Schema (xsd) and Web Services Description Language (wsdl) as the input file.
 * [Spray](http://spray.io/) - Actors-based library for http interaction.

+## Metrics and Monitoring

+*Scala libraries for gathering metrics and monitoring applications.*

+* [Kamon](http://kamon.io) - Gathering metrics from applications built with Akka, Spray and Play! with support for user metrics as well.

 # Contributing